 Fundamentals of Banking Law

-The UC Berkeley School of Law and Boston University School of Law are pleased to announce their sponsorship of Fundamentals of Banking Law (formerly Banking Law Basics), an intensive 2 ½ day program designed to familiarize participants with the basics of banking law, including the critical policies, concepts and regulations that have shaped 150 years of banking law from the passage of the 1863 National Bank Act to the present.
+The UC Berkeley School of Law is pleased to announce its sponsorship of Fundamentals of Banking Law (formerly Banking Law Basics), an intensive 2 ½ day program designed to familiarize participants with the basics of banking law, including the critical policies, concepts and regulations that have shaped 150 years of banking law from the passage of the 1863 National Bank Act to the present.

 This Fundamentals of Banking Law program has been offered twice each year for more than 15 years to small classes of no more than 50 participants.
-Both the UC Berkeley and Boston University programs follow the same format.
-From Wednesday morning until Friday noon, this program provides a comprehensive introduction to banking law.
+From Monday morning until Wednesday noon, this program provides a comprehensive introduction to banking law.
 In addition to its review of major banking law developments over the past 30 years, the program will examine the effect of the Financial Crisis on the regulation and supervision of traditional banking organizations and those companies new to supervision by federal banking regulators.
 The course will address a number of topics related to the 2010 Dodd-Frank Act, the most comprehensive banking legislation since the Depression, including regulation of systemically important financial institutions, capital requirements, mortgage- and other asset-backed securitizations, and swaps, derivatives, and hedging.
-The program will offer up to 19 hours of MCLE, including at least one hour segment on ethical considerations in representing regulated banking organizations.

 Who Should Register